Michael Jackson memorial service: Service

 A video montage of Michael Jackson's life followed.
 Stevie Wonder spoke, played a small portion of "I Can't Help It", a song from Off the Wall that Wonder co-wrote, then performed a version of his songs "Never Dreamed You'd Leave in Summer" and "They Won't Go When I Go".
 Next, Kobe Bryant spoke about Jackson's humanitarian work, and Magic Johnson (who had appeared in the music video for "Remember the Time") recalled his memories of Jackson.
-Accompanied by a dancing chorus along with the dancers who would have been on stage for the O2 concerts, Jennifer Hudson performed "Will You Be There".
-Jackson originally wrote, produced and performed the song for his Dangerous album before it was used as the theme for the 1993 film Free Willy.
-And like the album and end credits version, the song ended with Jackson's spoken outro.
+Accompanied by a dancing chorus along with the dancers who would have been on stage for the O2 concerts, Jennifer Hudson performed "Will You Be There", originally recorded for Jackson's album Dangerous and later used as the theme song for the 1993 film Free Willy.
+This performance ended with a recording of Jackson's spoken-word section that closes the song.
+The Reverend Al Sharpton then spoke and received a standing ovation when he told Jackson's children, "Wasn't nothing strange about your daddy.
+It was strange what your daddy had to deal with."
 John Mayer played guitar on a mainly instrumental version of "Human Nature" from Jackson's Thriller.
 Brooke Shields then spoke about the personal time she spent with Jackson, read excerpts from The Little Prince, and said that his favorite song was Charlie Chaplin's "Smile", which was then performed by Jermaine Jackson.

 Martin Luther King Jr.'s children, Martin III and Bernice, then stated that Jackson was the best that he could be.
 Sheila Jackson Lee (D-Texas, Houston), representing the United States House of Representatives, emphasized that in the US, people are "innocent until proven guilty" (as the crowd cheered) then spoke about his "American story" plus his meetings with foreign diplomats, and that "Michael never stopped giving".
 She then went on to claim him as an American legend and world humanitarian (House Resolution 600), closing her speech with a military salute as she said, "Michael Jackson, I salute you."
 Usher walked to the casket and then sang Larry Grossman and Buzz Kohan's "Gone Too Soon", which Jackson recorded as a tribute for Ryan White after his death; Usher cried near the end of the song as he placed his hand on the casket, but managed to finish.
 Following Usher, a clip from The Ed Sullivan Show in 1969 featuring the Jackson 5's rendition of the Miracles' "Who's Lovin' You" was shown.
 Following this, the song's composer and Miracles lead singer, Smokey Robinson, spoke about and made joking remarks about the Jackson 5 covering his song, and continued with a speech.
 Shaheen Jafargholi from Britain's Got Talent then performed the song.